 Any successful relationship is a two-way street.
 Same goes when applying to account auditor positions.

 You’ve told them on your CV cover page why you’re the best possible future analyst, so now explain they are the perfect choice for you:

 Obtaining the senior accounting manager position at Willms Group would be a dream come true.
 I’ve long been an admirer of your products, and there’s no company that I’d rather work for.
 I know, should I be honoured with being given this position, I’d be the envy of my peers!

 How about that example of a cover letter body?

 That catches their interest like finding a brand new tax deduction!

-We’ve got a bank vault’s-worth of tips on these two middle paragraphs and on writing a senior or junior accountant cover letter that will let you stand out: 14 of the Best Cover Letter Tips for Success in 2021
+We’ve got a bank vault’s-worth of tips on these two middle paragraphs and on writing a senior or junior accountant cover letter that will let you stand out: 14 of the Best Cover Letter Tips to Know

 5. A Compelling & Strong Finish

 You’ve shown them that you can be audit you can be if they would only give you a shot.